k3rielit/bajnoktv/README.md

-# bajnoktv
+# BajnokTV
-Fake tv channel system powered by the amazing WinForms.
+Fake tv channel system powered by the amazing WinForms, what else.